lolouk44/xiaomi_mi_scale/README.md

 ## Acknowledgements:
 Thanks to @syssi (https://gist.github.com/syssi/4108a54877406dc231d95514e538bde9) and @prototux (https://github.com/wiecosystem/Bluetooth) for their initial code

-Special thanks to [@ned-kelly](https://github.com/ned-kelly) for his help turning a "simple" python script into a fully fledge docker container
+Special thanks to [@ned-kelly](https://github.com/ned-kelly) for his help turning a "simple" python script into a fully fledged docker container

 Thanks to [@bpaulin](https://github.com/bpaulin) for his PRs and collaboration